-I am sitting in my living room chair, my laptop wide open in front of me and anxious to swallow my words.
+I am sitting in my living room, my laptop wide open in front of me and anxious to swallow my words.
 But none are coming.
 I can’t focus.
 My mind is scattered like mist over my head, and none of it wants to flow onto the page.
 I recognize this madness; I’ve been here before.
 It’s just another week-in-hell, of waiting for test results that will decide my life.
 I have zero ways of knowing which direction it will go – life or death.

-There is no relief from this pile of uncertainty.
+There is no relief from under this pile of uncertainty.
 I constantly scan my body for signs of disease, aches and pains.
 Suddenly, I get this feeling in my legs – like there are steel rods running inside each of them, so they feel simultaneously completely stiff and completely paralyzed.
 Bitter fear fills my mouth.
-It grows until I am gagging.
+It swells until I am gagging.

 I can’t do this.
 I can’t live with my fearful heart in my mouth all the time.
 I can’t.
 No. The answer is no. There must be another way.
 My way.

 See, I used to be fearless.
 Bold.
 To have a sense of adventure in life, a need to explore and discover, things large and small.
 In a deep sense of “this-may-be-now-or-never”.